Andiministrator/aGTM/README.md

 ## Changelog ##

+- Version 1.1.1, *13.06.2024*
+  - Bugfix for DOMready and PAGEready listener and vPageview template

 - Version 1.1, *04.06.2024*
   - Improved functions for Custom GTM Template usage
   - New Custom GTM Template for vPageview or State Events (providing Device and Page Infos and Bot Detection)